nxp-appcodehub/dm-nmh1000-magnetic-switch-example/README.md

 ### 3.1 Step 1: Download and Install required Software(s)
 - Install MCUXpresso IDE 2.19.0
-- Download and Install MCXUpresso SDK 2.13.1 for MCX
+- Download and Install MCXUpresso SDK 2.13.1 for MCX-N9XX-EVK
+- Download and Install MCXUpresso SDK 2.14.2 for FRDM-MCXA153
 - Install Git v2.39.0 (for cloning and running west commands)
 - RealTerm (for checking examples output)